Deborah Cheetham Fraillon: Other activities

-Cheetham was appointed to the Sydney Conservatorium of Music in February 2023 as the first person to hold the Elizabeth Todd Chair of Vocal Studies.
+Short Black Opera

+Cheetham leads the national First Nations opera company Short Black Opera, based in Melbourne.
+It provides "training and performance opportunities for Aboriginal and Torres Strait Islander singers, composers, conductors, and instrumentalists", including running workshops for schoolchildren.
+The Short Black Opera for KIDS program was formed in 2009 in order to create a children's chorus to perform in Pecan Summer, which became known as the Dhungala Children's Choir and continues to operate.

 Personal life

 Cheetham is openly lesbian.
-In 2022 it was announced that she was dating the conductor Nicolette Fraillon, and she is now known as Deborah Cheetham Fraillon after the pair married on 2 January 2023 at their home in Church Point, NSW.
+In 2022 it was announced that she was dating the conductor Nicolette Fraillon, and she is now known as Deborah Cheetham Fraillon, after the pair married on 2 January 2023 at their home in the Sydney suburb of Church Point.
 Previously, she had been in a long-term relationship with Toni Lalich, with whom she also enjoyed a lengthy artistic partnership.

 Awards and honours

 In the 2014 Queen's Birthday Honours List, Cheetham was appointed an Officer of the Order of Australia (AO), for "distinguished service to the performing arts as an opera singer, composer and artistic director, to the development of Indigenous artists, and to innovation in performance".

 In April 2018, the University of South Australia awarded Cheetham an Honorary Doctorate (D.Univ.) in recognition of her distinguished service to the community.